 Of course, it can be good to have a career.

-A career can provide you a track record to possibly become financially free.
+A career can provide you with a track record to possibly become financially free.

 We’re able to learn new skills, meet new people and work with smart folks.

-But if you’re saying “I don’t want to work” to yourself then it’s time to begin exploring options.
+But if you’re saying “I don’t want to work for anyone anymore” to yourself then it’s time to begin exploring options.

 I think work is extremely important.